Supporting Excellence at Stony Brook University

 The Foundation is directed by a volunteer Board of Trustees and is independently audited, ensuring it complies with the standards and criteria established by the Financial Accounting Standards Board and the IRS.
 The Foundation prepares a fiscal year annual report that, along with its by-laws, is shared with donors and the public on its web site ( stonybrook.edu/foundation).
 The Foundation’s IRS Form 990 is also openly accessible on GuideStar.

 As these reports demonstrate, virtually all donors restrict their gifts to benefit particular areas of interest (e.g., the arts program, an endowed chair in physics, a scholarship in the humanities, a professor’s research needs, expanding Stony Brook Children’s Hospital).
-For instance, during the fiscal year ending June 30, 2017, $79.5 million of the $82.8 million received in donations were designated by donors for specific University programs and initiatives.
+For instance, during fiscal year 2020, 99.4% of the $66,533,124 received in donations was designated by donors for specific University programs and initiatives.

 Members of the Foundation’s volunteer Board of Trustees provide additional oversight to ensure that the Foundation meets its fiduciary responsibility to the University, donors and its charter.
 Board members represent a cross-section of notable leaders in fields ranging from law to business and the arts.
 Some Trustees are also Stony Brook alumni, most notably Chair of the Board and IMAX Corporation CEO Richard Gelfond '76.